WeblateOrg/weblate/docs/admin/optionals.rst

 +-----------------------------------+--------------------+------------------+------------------+----------------+
 | Creating new project              | ``PROJECT``        | 5                | 600              | 600            |
 +-----------------------------------+--------------------+------------------+------------------+----------------+

+The rate limiting is based on sessions when user is signed in and on IP address if not.

 If a user fails to sign in :setting:`AUTH_LOCK_ATTEMPTS` times, password authentication will be turned off on the account until having gone through the process of having its password reset.